 May 22, 2011 - The last British military forces in Iraq, 81 Royal Navy sailors patrolling in the Persian Gulf, withdraw from the country.
 179 British troops died during the country's eight-year mission in Iraq.

-October 17, 2011 - A senior U.S. military official tells CNN that the U.S. and Iraq have been unable to come to agreement regarding legal immunity for U.S. troops who would remain in Iraq after the end of the year, effectively ending discussion of maintaining an American force presence after the end of 2011.
+October 17, 2011 - A senior U.S. military official tells CNN that the United States and Iraq have been unable to come to agreement regarding legal immunity for U.S. troops who would remain in Iraq after the end of the year, effectively ending discussion of maintaining an American force presence after the end of 2011.

-October 21, 2011 - President Barack Obama announces that virtually all U.S. troops will come home from Iraq by the end of the year.
+October 21, 2011 - President Obama announces that virtually all U.S. troops will come home from Iraq by the end of the year.
 According to a U.S. official, about 150 of the 39,000 troops currently in Iraq will remain to assist in arms sales.
 The rest will be out of Iraq by December 31.

 December 2, 2011 - The last U.S. troops to occupy Camp Victory leave as the Iraqi government assumes control of the complex.